 Please note: a prescription from a foot specialist or chiropodist is required by most insurers to cover the cost of orthopaedic footwear.

 Orthopedic shoes are covered under many supplemental insurance plans according to the guidelines of the Pedorthic Association of Canada.
 However, each insurance company has their own stipulations about what brands that they will cover.

 If you are unsure about your benefits and orthopedic footwear coverage, check with your employer’s HR department or your insurance provider.
-Insurance quotes for orthopedic footwear are recommended to ensure that specific makes and models are approved or Feet First Clinic can get a policy breakdown on your behalf.
+Insurance quotes for orthopedic footwear are recommended to ensure that specific makes and models are approved.
+Feet First Clinic can also help you get a policy breakdown on your behalf.

 Book an appointment for orthopaedic footwear